 - The need to push the Town Board to get zoning applications put online to facilitate inspection by residents.
 The appeal already documents that some residents living within a 500 foot radius around the proposed site did not receive the necessary notification regarding the proposal.
 However, a broader problem is the inadequacy of the Town’s provisions for making residents aware of proposed projects like this one.
 For those residents who live within the notification zone, the notification letter did not adequately convey the nature of Verizon’s proposal.
 For instance, rather than using a plain English term such as “cell tower”, the more vague and confusing term “wireless telecommunication facility” was employed.
 Moreover, there was no indication of the precise proposed site of the tower behind homes on Dellwood Road.
 Unclear communications of this kind limit the ability of the public to fully understand the consequences of applications such as Verizon’s and clearly favor developers over residents.
 In addition, the ZBA’s policy of handling application materials via paper, rather than electronically, requires residents to visit Town offices during business hours to inspect applications, raising an unnecessary barrier to their review given the ease with which materials of this kind can be disseminated over the internet.

-- The need to push the Town Board to implement a temporary cell tower moratorium until they devise or commission a cell tower master plan to keep wireless companies like Verizon from cherry picking sites in the future.
+- The need to push the Town Board to commission a cell tower master plan to keep wireless companies from cherry picking sites in the future.
 To view comprehensive maps of the proposed, pending, and existing cell towers in Amherst, NY as of April 1, 2016, click HERE.
 Sign the petition HERE.

 On a personal level, we ask you to please consider the multitude of negative effects that a 90+ foot cell tower would have on our densely-populated community.